Pyjamas Preferred

 Pyjamas Preferred is a 1932 British comedy film directed by Val Valentine and starring Betty Amann, Kenneth Kove and Jay Laurier.
-It was based on the play The Red Dog by J.O.
-Twiss.
-It was shot at Welwyn Studios as a quota quickie.
+It was written by Valentine based on the play The Red Dog by J.O.
+Twiss, and was shot at Welwyn Studios as a quota quickie.

+Preservation status

+The British Film Institute National Archive holds a collection of ephemera and stills but no film or video materials.

 Premise

 In France the husband of a purity league leader runs a shady nightclub.